kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/29 - Travelling North II (11-16-25).md

 		- Rem mentioned the LG, that is who Taryn will be looking into.
 Z said forget anything the LG said, this isn't their world, said the LG is an abomination that will be destroyed, don't listen to its lies.
 		- Ria stayed quiet, Valindra stepped up, asked about the LG's sister - Rem clarified the Apex Queen.
 Z got mad, repeated not to listen to any lies, there is no "other" (Apex Queen).
 Had Taryn take us away.
 - They returned to us
-	- Taryn said beware the undead corruption as we proceeded to the city
+	- Taryn said beware the undead corruption as we proceeded to the city.
+Questioned if Valindra was being influenced by the LG.